 Back-End Developer Hourly Rate Guide

 How much does it cost to hire a freelance Back-End Developer in 2026?
 Rates range from $25/hr for junior talent to $275/hr for top-tier experts.
-Mid-level back-end developers average around $73/hr — with no buyer fees on goLance.
+Mid-level back-end developers average around $73/hr — and on goLance the 7.95% platform fee is shareable between client and freelancer.

 Back-End Developer rates by experience